 Related Article: Search Engine Optimization Definition

-I hope you find it useful, if you have any questions, additional information about featured snippets or another tactics for getting benefit from them, please feel free to share with us!
+I hope you found this article useful.
+If you have any questions, additional information about featured snippets or other tactics for benefitting from them, please feel free to share them with us!